zeta1999/korali/source/modules/solver/SAEM/README.rst

-See `Latent <../../problem/bayesian/latent/README.rst>`_ for details of the problem parameters.
+See `ExponentialLatent <../../problem/bayesian/latent/exponentialLatent/README.rst>`_ for details of the problem parameters.

 Variable-Specific Settings
 --------------------------

 - Each variable needs an `initial value`.

-- As `Latent` is a `Bayesian` problem, each variable requires a prior distribution, although this would not be necessary for SAEM.
+- As `ExponentialLatent` is a `Bayesian` problem, each variable requires a prior distribution, although this would not be necessary for SAEM.
 SAEM throughout uses (log-) likelihood, not the (log-) posterior, therefore your choice of prior should not have any influence on the result.
   *Note, in case this behavior is ever changed: To ensure that the choice of prior does not influence results, choose a uniform distribution for hyperparameters.
 (You need to specify lower and upper bounds for them anyway.)
 Priors for latent variables are not part of the latent variable distribution and will/should always be ignored.*
-- Other parameters required for the `Latent` problem: `Bayesian Type` to mark variables as latent vs. hyperparameter; and `upper bound`, `lower bound` for hyperparameter variables.
+- Other parameters required for the `ExponentialLatent` problem: `Bayesian Type` to mark variables as latent vs. hyperparameter; and `upper bound`, `lower bound` for hyperparameter variables.

 Termination Criteria
 --------------------